dawsoneliasen/dotfiles/README.md

 To set up a new machine with these dotfiles:

+* Install oh-my-zsh
+* Install homebrew
+* Install Python3
+* Install vim (I prefer to use the brew installation of vim instead of the one that comes with MacOS)
+* Install vim-plug
+* Launch vim and type :PlugInstall
+* Run these commands:

 ```
 git clone --separate-git-dir=$HOME/.dotfiles https://github.com/dawsoneliasen/dotfiles.git tmpdotfiles
 rsync --recursive --verbose --exclude '.git' tmpdotfiles/ $HOME/